|| Slice of SciFi Video News Show #002 »

 How was it to work with Bill Murray and Andy McDowell in “Groundhog Day”?
 I hope you don’t find that question insulting.
 I think you guys sound and look great!

-11. asperante on March 25th, 2008 3:27 am
+March 25, 2008 at 3:27 am

 great job guys… couple of suggestions from a guy in the biz… get some notes, print the papers out and use them to reference instead of doing it all from memory… it will also look great on video. speaking of video, use your green screen to run some video of what your talking about in the bkgd, you could even run a :20 clip with dissolved loops if you need to, but it would let you see what your talking about (could even put a nice graphic over it).
-Audio was GREAT, just need some more video to make it look really spiffy :)
+Audio was GREAT, just need some more video to make it look really spiffy πŸ™‚

-12. Michael R. Mennenga on March 25th, 2008 2:35 pm
+12. Michael R. Mennenga says

 Asperante… Send me a message off list.
 I may have something you can help with.

-13. Scott from Kalamazoo on March 25th, 2008 9:18 pm
+13. Scott from Kalamazoo says

 Nice job guys.
 Now you need to do a couple things with this in the future: